what it is

 • The program does not script, pre-approve, or control creators’ content.
 Participants maintain full creative control over what they post, when they post, and how they engage their audiences.

 Any additional resources, collaborations, or opportunities offered through the program are optional and fully opt-in.
+Creators retain full ownership of their platforms and all content they produce.

 • Creators receive a stipend in exchange for active participation in the program.
 Participation may include: